 You see above the football stadium at the University of Michigan, my alma mater.
 It is the largest such stadium of all the colleges in the US, with a seating capacity of 107,601.

 Based upon the number of abortions reported to Centers for Disease Control and Prevention in the US, it is projected that the total number of known abortions from 1970 through 2016 will exceed 46 millions.
+(Abortion was legalized in this country in January, 1973.)
 So if you replace all the football fans in the Michigan stadium with an equal number of aborted babies, you'll need at least 460 stadiums, that's right, 460, to accommodate all of them! ~ truly mind-blowing.
 Anyone who knows the love of God can see that abortion is a horrendous evil.
 May God have mercy on us all.

 Sunday, November 27, 2016